-Delta 9 is a naturally occurring compound in cannabis plants.
-Its' more common name is THC.
-If you see an article referring to THC or discussing its effects and benefits, it is, in fact, THC Delta-9.
-This is the molecule responsible for elation and the classic "high" feeling.
+Delta-9, best known as THC, is a naturally occurring compound in cannabis plants.
+When you read an article referring to THC or discussing its effects and benefits, it is, in fact, THC Delta-9.
+Delta-9 is the principal substance responsible for the intoxicating effects, or the classic "high".

 Delta-9 THC is a cannabis component discovered all the way back in 1964.
 Cannabis produces common effects such as elation, sedation, relaxation, laughter, memory impairment, and appetite.

 Can you recall the Farm Bill from 2018?
-For hemp or cannabis-based products to be legal, THC levels must be below 0.3%.
-Delta 9 THC is the amount that passes the law.
+Well, according to that, for hemp products to be legal, THC levels must be below 0.3%.
+Delta-9 THC is the amount that passes the law.

 There are many ways to extract Delta-9 and CBD from the plant.
-It is common to smoke cannabis varieties high in THC straight from the plant (flower buds) in the following ways.
+It is common to smoke cannabis strains with high levels of THC straight from the plant (flower buds) in the following ways.